Shiba Inu German Shepherd Mix

 Living with a Shiba Inu German Shepherd Mix

-The Shiba Inu German Shepherd mix can be a good fit for families and individuals who can provide plenty of exercise and stimulation.
+The Shiba Inu German Shepherd mix can be a good fit for families who can provide plenty of exercise and stimulation.
 They may not do well in small apartments or with sedentary lifestyles.
 It’s also important to consider any potential breed-specific behaviors, such as prey drive or herding instincts.